aboodswiti/angular-countries/README.md

 ng test
 ```
 - You will see browser window about this test and see bass test and failing
-- or you can see the tests in terminal
+- Also you can see the tests at terminal

 ## Used Technologies
 - Anguler